Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

-With respect to the visual feature of the image from image embedder, we calculate the cosine similarity between visual embedding and the composed pair embedding of the corresponding composition label and use one-hot label to align them.
-The classification loss for compositions is as follows:
+With respect to the visual feature of the composition from image embedder, we calculate the cosine similarities between the visual embedding and the composed pair embeddings of seen composition labels.
+The cross-entropy loss for the composition is as follows: